madagra/terraform-aws-pypi-server/README.md

 # Terraform module to deploy a private PyPi server on AWS EC2

 This simple module deploys a private, password-protected PyPi repository running on an AWS EC2 instance within a VPC.
-Optionally, one can also provide the ARN of a load balancer to put in front of the PyPi server to enable HTTPS requests to it.
+Optionally, one can also provide the ARN of a load balancer to put in front of the PyPi server to allow querying it with HTTPS requests.

 ## Usage